maor121/Daydream-Quotes/README.md

 ================

 The app uses OpenCV (open source computer vision library) to detect motion in the room.
-The camera will sleep for 1 minute when motion is detected (you don't want to film your room 24\7, do you?).
+The camera will sleep for 1 minute when motion is detected (you don't want to film your room 24\7, probably).

 If you want camera to sleep for more time, edit the constants in DreamService.java